Software leaders have experienced no shortage of major shifts and revolutions over the years….

 And, now, the tidal wave of data that is not only headed our way but, rather, is already here

 Leaders of software factories, applications and products are navigating a range of data-driven initiatives that include the use of AI/ML algorithms, incorporating data ops within a DevOps working model, and reporting on new metrics within the SDLC.
 Whereas data might have been somebody else’s responsibility years ago (the business), the responsibility is now also landing on software leaders.

 While it seems like this revolution came fast, in truth, the data tidal wave has been mounting for well over a decade.
 I remember the first time I truly felt the data imperative, more than 15 years ago.

 I was working with one of our clients (a large healthcare company) on process and transformation, and the concept of what I refer to as “data mining, morphing and making” started to become a part of our scope of work.
 Suddenly, we were equally as concerned with guaranteeing quality of product and quality of process, as we were with building data tools and using data for testing and verification.
 Among our focuses was ensuring the data we were creating could be useful in a multitude of purposes.
 We had to make the data unique and useable so that it could truly help the business.
 At the time, the metrics we were collecting were mostly related to Quality of Product: test coverage, state of test completion and results, defect recidivism rate, find/fix trending, etc.

-Fast forward more than a decade later, and we’ve moved well beyond the stipulation for quality leaders needing to have useable data sets.
+Fast forward more than a decade later, and we’ve moved well beyond the stipulation for software leaders needing to have useable data sets.
 Today, it’s all about leveraging data for true business analytics.